-The Bank, by and through its duly elected and currently acting Board, has executed a Stipulation to the Issuance of a Joint Consent Order, Joint Order for Restitution, and Joint Order to Pay Civil Money Penalty ("Stipulation"), dated September 21, 2012, that is accepted by the FDIC and CFPB.
-With the Stipulation, the Bank has consented, without admitting or denying any findings of fact, violations of laws or regulations or any unsafe or unsound banking practices, to the issuance of the Joint Consent Order, Joint Order for Restitution, and Joint Order to Pay Civil Money Penalty (collectively "Joint Orders") by the FDIC and CFPB.
+The Bank, by and through its duly elected and currently acting Board, has executed a Stipulation to the Issuance of a Consent Order, Order for Restitution, and Order to Pay Civil Money Penalty ("Stipulation"), dated September 27, 2012, that is accepted by the CFPB.
+With the Stipulation, the Bank has consented, without admitting or denying any findings of fact, violations of laws or regulations, to the issuance of the Consent Order, Order for Restitution, and Order to Pay Civil Money Penalty (collectively "Orders") by the CFPB.

-Having determined that the requirements for issuance of an order under section 8(b) and 8(i) of the FDI Act, 12 U.S.C. §§ 1818(b) and 1818(i), and section 1053(b) of the CFP Act, 12 U.S.C. § 5553(b), have been satisfied, the FDIC and CFPB, therefore, jointly accept the Stipulation and issue the following orders:
+Having determined that the requirements for issuance of an order under section 1053(b) of the CFP Act, 12 U.S.C. § 5553(b) has been satisfied, the CFPB, therefore, accepts the Stipulation and issue the following orders:

 II.
-JOINT CONSENT ORDER
+CONSENT ORDER